-The journey begins near Chicago’s iconic Buckingham Fountain, with an early breakfast of salmon Benedict or an apple and cheese omelet at Lou Mitchell’s Restaurant and Bakery.
+The journey begins with an early breakfast of salmon Benedict or an apple and cheese omelet at Lou Mitchell’s Restaurant and Bakery in downtown Chicago

 Stop in at Joliet’s Route 66 Welcome Center to plan your trip.
-Visits to the grand Rialto Square Theatre reveal its signature Greek, Roman and Byzantine architecture.
+Seasonal tours of the refurbished 1926 Rialto Square Theatre reveal its Greek, Roman and Byzantine architecture.

-Thousands of artifacts and memorabilia stand out at Pontiac’s Route 66 Association Hall of Fame.
-Pork chop sandwiches and other comfort foods await at the Old Log Cabin, a longtime Pontiac favorite.
+Pork chop sandwiches and other comfort foods await at the fave Old Log Cabin.

 Restored 1930s service stations filled with vintage tools remain at Ambler Becker Texaco Gas Station in Dwight and at Odell’s Standard Oil Gas Station.